-I’d suggest using a calming essential oil blend which I did use with King initially.
-I used Peace & Calming but the best calming oil blend I’ve found to use with my dogs is the T-Away blend by Young Living.
-It is an awesome blend created just for animals!
-It’s part of Young Living’s Animal Scents line of products.
+I’d suggest using a high-quality calming essential oil blend which I did use with King initially.
 I use it a good ten minutes before nail trims as I don’t want them to associate the scent with something bad.
 Nail trims to them are tolerated at best.
 Hated at most as King said.
 He means it too!

 Initially when I was dealing with doing both Schatzie and King’s nail trims, I’d get him done first since he’d learned he had to do it either way and then I’d really take my time with Schatzie.
 It would take me a good 20 minutes to get both dogs done.

 I do them both in about 5 minutes now.
 It is very fast.
 I just let the dogs know through time and patience I wasn’t going to hurt them.
 They still don’t like it but they both will lie down (King on his back still most of the time with his legs in the air hahaha as he said – although sometimes he just sits there and I do the front paws first and back ones last) and let me trim them.
 King still shows me lip sometimes, but I just smooth his face each time (silly boy) and encourage him with each nail, saying “Good boy King, your’e such a good boy, good job” and always calmly and happy.
 I don’t know his background with nail trims.
 It doesn’t matter at this point, I just do what is working for us.